 Reminder: YOU DO NOT HAVE TO LEAVE YOUR HOME if you receive a 14 day notice to quit or 30 day notice to quit (also called a notice to vacate).
 These notices usually come from a landlord or from a law office.
 They do NOT mean you actually have to leave.
 They only mean that after that time is up, the landlord has the OPTION to begin an eviction case in court.
 That process typically takes a very long time; if the landlord goes forward with a court eviction process you will still have opportunities to resolve the situation and stay in your home.
 See below for details.

-Help paying your rent or mortgage
+Help paying your rent, mortgage, or utility bills

 Information about the eviction process and your rights